Francisco Pizarro: The Famous Thirteen

 By April 1528, they finally reached the northwestern Peruvian Tumbes Region.
-Tumbes became the first success the Spanish had so long desired.
+Tumbes became the first success that the Spanish had so long desired.
 They were received with a warm welcome of hospitality and provisions from the Tumpis, the local inhabitants.
 On subsequent days two of Pizarro's men, Alonso de Molina and Pedro de Candia, reconnoitred the territory and both, on separate accounts, reported back the riches of the land, including the decorations of silver and gold around the chief's residence and the hospitable attentions with which they were received by everyone.
 The Spanish also saw for the first time the Peruvian llama, which Pizarro called "little camels".
 Pizarro continued receiving the same accounts of a powerful monarch who ruled over the land they were exploring.
 These events served as evidence to convince the expedition that the wealth and power displayed at Tumbes were an example of the riches of the Peruvian territory.
 The conquistadors decided to return to Panama to prepare the final expedition of conquest with more recruits and provisions.
 Before leaving, however, Pizarro and his followers sailed south along the coast to see if anything of interest could be found.
 Historian William H. Prescott recounts that after passing through territories they named such as Cabo Blanco, port of Payta, Sechura, Punta de Aguja, Santa Cruz and Trujillo (founded by Almagro years later), they finally reached for the first time the ninth degree of the southern latitude in South America.

 On their return towards Panama, Pizarro briefly stopped at Tumbes, where two of his men had decided to stay to learn the customs and language of the natives.
-Pizarro was also given two Peruvian boys to learn Spanish, one of whom was later baptized as Felipillo and served as an important interpreter, the equivalent of Cortés' La Malinche of Mexico, and another called Martinillo.
-Their final stop was at La Isla Gorgona, where two of his ill men (one had died) had stayed.
+Pizarro was also given two Peruvian boys to learn Spanish, one of whom was later baptised as Felipillo and served as an important interpreter, the equivalent of Cortés' La Malinche of Mexico, and another called Martinillo.
+Their final stop was at La Isla Gorgona, where two of his invalid men (one had died) had been left behind.
 After at least 18 months away, Pizarro and his followers anchored off the coasts of Panama to prepare for the final expedition.